Lawyer for Marijuana Crimes in Tampa, FL

 Despite the fact that marijuana use is common, the penalties for possession of marijuana are harsh.
 Regardless of whether adjudication is withheld or not, a possession of marijuana / cannabis sentence can haunt you even after you have finished serving the probationary term in Florida.

-Even for a first offense of possession of cannabis, prosecutors typically ask for 12 months probation, a series of random urine screens, community service hours, and court costs and fines.
+Even for a first offense of possession of cannabis, prosecutors typically ask for a diversion program which is very similar to probation.
+A second offense often results in 12 months probation, a series of random urine screens, community service hours, and court costs and fines.

 If you are convicted of possession of marijuana / cannabis, an automatic and immediate two (2) year suspension of your driver's license (with a hard suspension during the first year before you are even eligible to apply for a business purpose only or hardship license).